All Episodes

 And so loads of the European leaders all turned up.

-And it's quite rare actually to have that many people.
+And it's quite rare, actually, to have that many people.

-To have, you know, what have we got?
+There's an image here to have, you know, what have we got?

-He doesn't represent the Dutch anymore.
+Yeah, he's EU, he doesn't represent the Dutch anymore.

 Oh, does he not?